ansible-collections/junipernetworks.junos/docs/junipernetworks.junos.junos_netconf.rst

 Synopsis
 --------
-- This module provides an abstraction that enables and configures the netconf system service running on Junos devices.
-This module can be used to easily enable the Netconf API.
-Netconf provides a programmatic interface for working with configuration and state resources as defined in RFC 6242.
-If the ``netconf_port`` is not mentioned in the task by default netconf will be enabled on port 830 only.
+- This junos plugin provides low level abstraction apis for sending and receiving netconf commands from Juniper JUNOS network devices.